denkbares/jspwiki/MultiFolderWikiDocumentation.md

 wiki content-folders in one JSPWiki (i.e. also KnowWE).
 There is one main wiki folder which is the same folder as before the extension, hence the extension is of course 100% backwards compatible.
-The idea is to consider wikis like modules with dependencies, i.e. one wiki might know (link to) another, but then not vice versa.
+The idea is to consider wikis like modules with dependencies, i.e. one wiki might know (link to) another.

 Pitfalls & Non-backwards-compatibilities
 ---------------
 There are two minor dangers regarding backwards compatibility:
-* If a wiki content has page names that contain the sequence `&&` then it will be the apocalypse. -> not allowed
+* If a wiki content has page names that contain the sequence `&&` then it will be the apocalypse. -> not allowed (@see SubWikiUtils.java)
 * Hopefully never been done because it would be weird: If you have/had inside your wiki folder arbitrary other folders folder besides the attachment folders, then those will now be interpreted as sub-wikis while they had been ignored before.